thorchain/ASGARD-Wallet/README.md

 **Important Note**

 On Mac OS Catalina (11.15+) the `.zip` produced by "electron-builder" will not work.
 This is a known issue: [https://medium.com/cacher-app/getting-your-electron-app-working-on-macos-catalina-10-15-63e53f397da2](https://medium.com/cacher-app/getting-your-electron-app-working-on-macos-catalina-10-15-63e53f397da2).
-Limiting buid support to `.dmg` for the time being.
+Limiting build support to `.dmg` for the time being.